ShaikhBorhanUddin/Brazilian_E_Commerce_Data_Analysis/Solutions_and_Visualization.md

 |34aefe746cd81b7f3b23253ea28bef39  |1.00                |
 |9c3a1c416c765687bc79a04113269929  |1.00                |
 |da2782c804606d2a5d8e1760dbb3e7ec  |1.00                |

+The query results show that the 10 lowest-rated sellers on the platform all received an average review score of 1.00, which is the minimum possible.
+This consistently poor feedback suggests significant issues with these sellers, such as product quality, service, or delivery problems.
+Identifying these sellers is crucial for Olist to take corrective actions, such as investigating customer complaints, offering support to improve service quality, or reconsidering their presence on the platform to maintain overall customer satisfaction.

 # Q8: What is the average delivery time and the percentage of delayed deliveries across different states?

+This question is significant for the Olist project because it helps assess the efficiency and reliability of order fulfillment across different geographic regions.
+By analyzing the **average delivery time** and the **percentage of delayed deliveries** by state, Olist can identify logistical bottlenecks, underperforming courier partners, or regional challenges that may be affecting customer satisfaction.
+These insights allow the business to optimize shipping strategies, allocate resources more effectively, improve delivery SLAs, and enhance the overall customer experience in regions where delays are frequent or delivery times are too long.

 ## Solution
 ```SQL
 SELECT